AM 7.3.0

 Configuration Provider node

-The following request returns the required attributes for the Message node:
+The following request returns the configuration properties for a Message node:

 $ curl \